 To pay off your student loan debt, consider getting a title loan.
 This involves using car title as collateral to get a new loan.
 This is a great option if you know you will not be able to make your loan payment on your own without a little help.
 Just make sure to get the best Texas title loans possible.

 The absolute worst thing you can do when it comes to student loans is to ignore them.
 If you are unable to make your monthly payments, talk to your lender and try to work out a manageable arrangement.

 If you do not and you fail to pay, your account may become delinquent and default.
 Federal loans default after nine consecutive months on not paying.
 Private loans can default even faster.
 If your loan defaults, you will immediately owe the whole balance, your credit score will drop, and the government can garnish your wages and tax refund.

 5. Loan Forgiveness Programs

 If you get a job in specific fields or work for certain types of employers, you may be eligible for a federal student loan forgiveness program.
 Those who work in nonprofit, government, and other public service jobs may be able to take advantage of Public Service Loan Forgiveness.
 This is a federal program that forgives any student loan debt after 10 years of making qualified payments.
 There are other student loan forgiveness programs for PeaceCorps volunteers, nurses, teachers, AmeriCorps volunteers, and other professions, too.
 Additionally, there are also school, state, and private forgiveness programs.

 6. Get a Second Job or Side Gig

 You can also earn some extra cash by getting a side gig.
 There are plenty of opportunities for someone to find a side hustle.
 You can join TaskRabbit, drive for a ride-sharing company, sell something online, or any other easy side gig.
-With this extra money, you will be able to pay off your student loan debt in no time at all.
+With this extra money, like after getting a Texas car title loan, you will be able to pay off your student loan debt in no time at all.